mj-epsilon/jcode/docs/handbook/JCODE_MVP_LEARNING_PLAN_DATASWARM_STYLE.md

 # STEP 30 - `src/services/swarm/SwarmRunner.js`

+**In plain English:** the engine that drives the whole machine.
+In a loop: take the tasks that are ready, hand each to a freshly spawned worker, wait for their reports, feed the results back into the graph - and repeat until nothing is left, remembering that the graph can GROW while you drain it.

 The piece nothing else covers: pull ready nodes off the graph, hand each to a worker, feed the result back in.